 Duplicate records often occur when there are multiple sources of data or a CRM isn’t synced in real time.

-For example, one seller might create a new customer profile, not realizing another rep has already created one, resulting in duplicate records.
-This can cause data to become split between the two accounts, which impacts sales productivity as it leaves sellers working off of different data, creating confusion regarding which record is most up-to-date.
+For example, one analyst or associate might create a new company or founder profile, not realizing another has already created one, resulting in duplicate records.
+This can cause data to become split between the two records, which impacts productivity as it leaves teams working off of different data, creating confusion regarding which record is most up-to-date.

 Incomplete data or missing data

-Sales teams should have a list of data fields that make up a complete profile or account.
+Deal teams should have a list of data fields that make up a complete profile.
 When fields are missing, it renders that profile less valuable.

 Data can often be incomplete due to: